pablogila/InputMaker/README.md

 ### Dependencies
 - Python 3.X
-- ASE package.
+- ASE package (for CP2K inputs).
 To install it, run `pip install ase`.
+- cif2cell package (for CASTEP inputs).
+To install it, run `pip install cif2cell`.
+Warning: cif2cell may not work in Windows.

 ## Running inputmaker.py